11 Last-Standing Authentic Hawaiian Restaurants Locals Fight to Keep Alive (Visit Before Chains Take Over)

 Must-try dishes:

-- Original Recipe Chili – $14.50, Hawaii-style with no beans, rich tomato base
+- Original Recipe Chili – $14.50, creamy kidney bean chili with rich tomato base

 - Korean Chicken Platter – $14.40, crispy chicken in sweet-savory glaze